Dave Rat: Festivals

 In 1995, Rat supplied sound equipment and engineers for the first Warped Tour, and has repeated this work in various other years including 2005 and 2018.
 Rat was given this assignment after doing smaller gigs for producer Kevin Lyman.
 In 2008, Rat consulted on a solar powered sound system for one of the Warped stages.

 Rat met producers Paul Tollett and Rick Van Santen in 1993, and they said they were planning to start a California desert festival called Coachella.
 Through Tovar and Goldenvoice, Rat was hired to provide sound for three of the five stages at the first Coachella gathering in 1999.
 In 2007, Rat expanded to supply all five stages.

 Rat supported the benefit concert called Rock for Choice in 2004, and provided sound for the LA Weekly Detour Music Festival in 2008.

 Pro sound industry

 Rat writes articles for various professional sound magazines and has been asked to speak at sound conventions and events such as those held by the Audio Engineering Society and Full Sail University.
 He has designed speakers and sound equipment such as the MicroWedge, which is manufactured by Eastern Acoustic Works and is now a familiar monitor wedge on many worldwide tours.
 Rat wrote a column for Live Sound International magazine entitled, "Rat Tales" in the November 2006 issue and another in the May 2007 issue.

 Rat is the holder of two patents, the MicroWedge stage monitor design and the Sound Tools Sniffer/Sender Unit.

+In 2025, Dave Rat was honored with the Audio Innovator Award at the 23rd Annual Parnelli Awards ceremony in Anaheim, CA.